aphanotus/bread/cardamom.rolls.md

 #### filling

-- [ ] Zest and then juice the lemons.
-- [ ] Combine the sugar and lemon zest.
+- [ ] Combine the sugar and spice.
 - [ ] Spread the softened butter evenly over the dough rectangles.
-- [ ] Sprinkle the lemon zest mixture evenly over the dough.
+- [ ] Sprinkle the sugar mixture evenly over the dough.
 - [ ] Starting with a long edge, roll the dough into a log.
 - [ ] With the seam underneath, cut the log into slices, 1 1/2" thick.
 Use string or dental floss to make the cut (not a knife).
 - [ ] Lightly grease a 9" x 13" pan.
 Space the rolls in the pan.
 - [ ] Cover the pan and let the rolls rise for 45 to 60 minutes, until they're crowding one another and are quite puffy.

+  > [!TIP]
-(Or let them rise overnight in a refrigerator.)
+  > Or let them rise overnight in a refrigerator.

 - [ ] Bake in a preheated oven at 350˚F for 22-25 minutes.
 Interior temperature should be about 188°F, despite little obvious browning.

 #### glaze

-- [ ] Stir together the icing ingredients, adding just enough of the lemon juice to make a thick spreadable glaze.
+- [ ] Stir together the icing ingredients, adding just enough of honey to make a thick spreadable glaze.
 Add water if more liquid is necessary.
 - [ ] Remove the rolls from the oven, and turn them out of the pan onto a wire rack.
 Spread them with the icing; it'll partially melt into the rolls.
 - [ ] Serve the rolls warm.